nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
-- ASN.1 generator copes with F1AP choice extensions
+- ASN.1 generator copes with choice IE extensions
 - Store cell (NR-CGI) on UE context and pass on UeContextSetupRequest
 - Tear down requests when a connection dies (e.g. if gnb-cu-up aborts while handling a request)
 - Add GNB-CU-UP